Ipswich Force: Club history

 Ipswich Basketball was founded in 1962.
 1986 saw the formation of the Queensland Basketball League (QBL) with both a men's and women's competition.
 Ipswich, trading as the Eagles, entered a team into both the Men's QBL and Women's QBL.
 In the QBL's inaugural season, the Eagles men reached the final, where they faced the Townsville Suns.
 The Eagles and the Suns won seven matches in a row to start the year, until they met in July and the Suns prevailed.
 In 1987 and 1994, the Ipswich women's team reached the championship game, but fell short both times, losing to the Mackay Meteorettes in 1987 and the Cairns Dolphins in 1994.

 In November 2006, Ipswich Basketball renamed their representative sides the Ipswich Force for the 2007 season, ending the Eagles moniker.

-In August 2013, the Force reached the QBL women's grand final, where they faced the Mackay Meteorettes.
-In the championship decider on 31 August, the Force were beaten 76–59.
+In 2013, the Force reached the QBL women's grand final, where they were beaten 76–59 by the Mackay Meteorettes.

 For the 2020 season, the Force joined the newly established NBL1 North, which replaced the QBL.

+In 2023, the Force men won the NBL1 North championship with a 2–1 grand final series victory over the Gold Coast Rollers.